Aryan-AV3106/expense-tracker-cli/README.md

-# Expense Tracker
+#  Expense Tracker (Python CLI Project)

+Hello, I'm Aryan, a first-year Computer Science student at UAlbany.
+This is a simple command-line **Python Expense Tracker** that helps you log daily expenses by category and note.
-This is a simple python based code to track your daily expenses.
+This is one of my first Python projects — a simple, terminal-based tracker to log your daily spending in a .txt file.

-This is my first beginner level python project.

-# Features

-- Add an expense with date, amount, category, and note
+---

+## 🧠 What it does

+- Lets you add an expense (amount + category + note)
-- View all past expenses
+- Shows you all your saved expenses
-- See total amount spent
+- Calculates the total amount you’ve spent

-# Skills Used
+Everything is saved in a simple .txt file — so even if you close the program, your data’s still there next time.

+---

+## 🧪 What I learned

-- Python basics
+- How to read and write files in Python
-- File I/O
-- CLI interaction
+- How to build menu-based CLI apps
+- Basic error handling (so it doesn’t crash if you enter something weird)
+- That even simple projects take way more polishing than you expect 😅

+---